 Are you looking for the best Netflix-approved camera?
 We've come to the right place.
 Netflix is arguably the first and most superior streaming service out there.
 There are lots of challenges, but still, no one compares to the size of Netflix – or comes close in terms of outputting original content.

-As such, the camera technology decisions Netflix makes matter if you want to get your new film, television series or documentary you’re shooting shown on the pay-to-view channel.
+As such, the camera technology decisions Netflix makes matter if you want to get your new film, television series, or documentary you’re shooting shown on the pay-to-view channel.
 If you want your movie or documentary shown on Netflix, you can't shoot with any old camera - it needs to be one on the Netflix-approved list of cameras.

-Best Netflix approved cameras in 2022(opens in new tab)
+Best Netflix approved cameras in 2023

 This digital cine camera can record up to DCI 4K 60p resolution video to dual slots using widely available and more affordable SD cards.
 High frame rates can be recorded in 4K up to 120 fps and up to 180 fps in a 2K cropped Super16 mode.

 Codec options include Canon's XF-AVC, XF-AVC Intra, and XF-AVC Long GOP, providing up to 10-bit, 4:2:2 DCI 4K images with reduced storage requirements.
 To boost your post-production workflow, the versatile EOS C70 supports both proxy recording rates and simultaneous recording in different formats, including 4K/HD and XF-AVC/MP4 options.
-The EOS C70 can also capture still images to SD cart slot B when on standby in select video modes.
+The EOS C70 can also capture still images to SD card slot B when on standby in select video modes.